vitek-karas/binder-playground/docs/dynamic-component-loading.md

 * It will look for the `.deps.json` next to that assembly to determine its dependencies.
 Lack of `.deps.json` will be treated in the same way it is today for executable apps - that is all the assemblies in the same folder will be used as dependencies.
 * Parsing and understanding of the `.deps.json` will be performed by the same host components which do this for executable apps (so same behavior/quirks/bugs, very little code duplication).
 * If the component has `.runtimeconfig.json` and/or `.runtimeconfig.dev.json` it will only be used to verify runtime version and provide probing paths.
-* The load context will determine a list of assemblies similar to TPA and list of native search paths.
-These will be used to resolve any assembly binding events in the load context.
+* The load context will determine a list of assemblies similar to the TPA and lists of resources and native search paths and remember them.
+These will be used to resolve binding events in the load context.
-* If the load context can't resolve an assembly bind event, it will fallback to the parent load context (the app)

 ## Handling of various asset types
 What happens with various asset types once the ALC decides to load it in isolation.